Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Cosmological constraints

 \section{Cosmological constraints}

 In this section, we present constraints on cosmological parameters: the \textit{Fiducial} analysis is described in Section~\ref{sec:lcdmresults} and the results of the \textit{\lcdm-Optimized} analysis (see Section~\ref{sec:agg}) in Section~\ref{sec:aggresults}.
-This analysis represents the most precise cosmic shear analysis to date, with the highest significance measurements and correspondingly tight constraints in the $\Omega_{\rm m}-S_8$ parameter space.
+This analysis presents cosmic shear measurements with a signal-to-noise of 40.
 These are compared to constraints from the CMB measurements by \textit{Planck} \citep{Planck2018} for a test of the $\Lambda$CDM model over the history of cosmic evolution.
 In addition, the posteriors are compared to those from other weak-lensing analyses, with caution that, for this comparison, these analyses differ in many aspects and cannot be quantitatively assessed without a homogeneous framework \citep{chang2018}.
 In \citep{y3-3x2ptkp}, these cosmic shear results are combined with measurements of galaxy-galaxy lensing and galaxy clustering.

 Although we sample over the normalization of the matter power spectrum $A_{\rm s}$, results are presented in terms of the commonly used $S_8$ parameter, defined as $S_8 = \sigma_8(\Omega_{\rm m}/0.3)^{\alpha}$, in terms of the matter density parameter and the amplitude of fluctuations, with $\alpha=0.5$.
-The constraints are quantified in terms of the 68\% confidence limit, which defines the area around the peak of the posterior within which 68\% of the probability lies and the figure of merit (FoM), to compare the relative constraining power of results in 2D.
+The constraints are quantified in terms of the 68\% confidence limit, which defines the area around the peak of the posterior within which 68\% of the probability lies as well as the figure of merit (FoM), to compare the relative constraining power of results in 2D.
 The FoM is defined for two parameters, in this case $\Omega_{\rm m}$ and $S_8$, and their covariance, $\mathbf{C}_{\Omega_{\rm m},S_8}$, as \citep{huterer01, wang08}

 which is in analogy to the Dark Energy Task Force recommendation for the dark energy FoM \citep{fom}.